jonasjohansson/the-exquisite-corpse/README.md

 3. Leg
 4. Feet

-_Feel free to interpret the theme creatively_
+_Feel free to interpret your theme creatively.
+The best output is often created when combining tradition with imagination.
+Be curious._

 ### Gather images and create a collection